tanneerugowtham6/HV_MERN_App/README.md

 Once the frontend and backend has been deployed and run, the application stops as soon as we press `ctrl+c`.
 This occurs because, node `index.js` and `npm start` run in the foreground of SSH session.
 Inorder to get rid of this issue, have implemented the below solution,

+Install pm2 on both Frontend and Backend Instances

 ```sh
 sudo npm install -g pm2
 # Verify the installation of pm2